 - Assess the changes – their value, impacts and risks

 - Propose and evaluate options for adapting to the changes within the context of work in progress

 - Assist the clients – the business stakeholders – in making the right decisions about handling change

 The distinction between a business analyst’s and a project manager’s perspective on change is critical.
 While they work towards the same goals within the project, they don’t always serve the same master.
-Project manager is accountable to the project sponsor, while business analyst should be accountable to the larger group of business stakeholders impacted by change, whether they sponsor the project or not.
+A project manager is accountable to the project sponsor, while the business analyst should be accountable to the larger group of business stakeholders impacted by the change, whether they sponsor the project or not.

 Depending on the organizational culture, business analysts may feel or are made to understand that they have to take the project’s side.
 This sometimes means making it very difficult for the business to request changes and include them in the scope of projects that are underway.